Students Handbook

 Campus Code

-• The use of mobile phone during college time is not allowed and must be switched off.
-However, it can be used after the college timings in designated areas.
+• The use of mobile phones during college hours is not allowed and must be switched off.
+However, phones may be used after college hours in designated areas.

-• College property is for the provision of college services.
-Students who damage, misuse, steal or otherwise use the property in a way that is prohibited may be expelled and required to make restitution.
+• College property is intended for the provision of services.
+Students who damage, misuse, steal, or otherwise improperly use college property may face expulsion and be required to make restitution.

-• Please make sure we have your current address on your personal file.
-If you have a change of address or phone number, please notify Admission office immediately.
+• Please ensure that your current address and contact information are up to date in your personal file.
+If there is a change of address or phone number, kindly notify the Admissions Office immediately.

-• Any valuables brought to the college shall be at owners own risk; college will not be responsible for any students’ belongings included unattended bags.
+• Any valuables brought to college are at the owner’s own risk.
+The college will not be responsible for any student belongings, including unattended bags.

-• Certain areas of the school may be designated as out of bounds for safety or management reasons.
+• Certain areas of the college may be designated as out of bounds for safety or administrative reasons.

 Behavioral Parameters

-• The Campus is a No-Smoking Area.
-Any student found violating the discipline is subject to severe punishment or even expulsion.
+• The campus is a No-Smoking Area.
+Any student found violating this policy is subject to severe disciplinary action, which may include expulsion.

-• Any criminal behavior (e.g., assault, theft, fraud or willful damage to the college property, deceit, and deception or offensive behavior or language, gender, racial or any form of harassment) will lead to strict disciplinary action.
+• Any form of criminal behavior (e.g., assault, theft, fraud, willful damage to college property, deceit, deception, or offensive behavior or language, including gender-based, racial, or any form of harassment) will result in strict disciplinary measures.

-• Misuse or unauthorized use of college premises, such as carrying fire arms, weapons, explosives, drugs or any prohibited /banned substances will lead to cancellation of admission and criminal proceedings.
+• Misuse or unauthorized use of college premises, such as carrying firearms, weapons, explosives, drugs, or any prohibited/banned substances, will lead to cancellation of admission and may result in criminal proceedings.

 Digital Conduct & Social Media Policy

-• Students must use social media responsibly and avoid sharing any content that harms the college’s reputation.
+• Students must use social media responsibly and avoid sharing any content that could harm the college’s reputation.

-• Cyberbullying, hate speech, and harassment (even online) will result in disciplinary action.
+• Cyberbullying, hate speech, and harassment—even if conducted online—will result in disciplinary action.

-• Students must not share confidential college materials, assignments, or faculty information without permission.
+• Students must not share confidential college materials, assignments, or faculty information without prior permission.

-• Unauthorized recording of teachers or classmates without consent is strictly prohibited.
+• Unauthorized recording of teachers or classmates without their consent is strictly prohibited.

 Anti-Violence, Bullying & Harassment Policy